 Local searchers often have different intentions than others.
 People looking for local legal services may be further along in their process for finding legal representation and more likely to need contact information (another reason citations are important).
 Make it easy for them and put a phone number at the top of every page of your website.
 This is something easy to do on your end that makes a big difference for visitors to your site.

 This is not something lawyers can get ramped up overnight or even in a few weeks but they can definitely get a plan in place.
 Reviews on Google, Yelp and other well-known websites can help a firm stand out among others.
 They also generate content that is unique and helps increase the chances that a firm shows up above others for relevant queries.

 Reviews are tougher to achieve than other tactics but well worth the effort.
 Come up with a plan to reach out to current clients and ask for reviews.
 Incentivize it and give people options to fill out reviews on different platforms.

 5. Google Business Page

 Setting up a Google Business Page is still a great way to get immediate exposure in search.
 If you do not have a listing already, create one by visiting com/business.
 Odds are if your firm has been around for a little while, all you’ll need to do is search for your firm name and claim the Google listing that already exists.

 6. Accurate information in Maps

 This is a big one because without accurate maps in formation, people may not be able to contact or find your firm.
 Google Maps entries will get fixed or setup when you set up a business page but there are also other platforms to check.
-For example Apple maps is used on millions of Apple devices and they have a service where you can submit address and other business information.
+For example, Apple maps are used on millions of Apple devices and they have a service where you can submit address and other business information.
 Bing is also another place you should check.
 If you are using Yext for your citations, they are pretty good at fixing many maps issues as well.

 7. Local Links